Payne325/Talks/bongosero/Games Wales/GamesWalesTalk.md

 ## Rust

-So I said I'm not going to dive too deeply into the programming aspect of this, but I'd like to start with a brief overview of why Rust is worth considering for game development.

 The Rust language is very fast and memory efficient, often scoring similar or better than C++ in benchmarks, and its designed to ensure memory and thread safety at compile time.
 Anyone who's written C++ code involving pointers will understand how powerful that is.
 Essentially you've got a language promising speeds comparable to C++, but with a compiler that guarantees you won't hit any null reference exceptions during runtime.
 The side effect to this is that the compiler ends up being very strict, but the error messages are much more helpful/descriptive.

 Rust is quite a young language and the jury is still out as to whether it'll be widely adopted by the programming community (although there's lots of things to suggest that it will).
 This means there isn't a plethora of software libraries available for Rust in the same way there is for C++/C#/Python or whatever language you like to develop with.